What Organ Pair Removes Metabolic Wastes From The Mollusk

 Comparative Excretory Systems

 Vertebrates, including mammals, birds, reptiles, amphibians, and fish, possess kidneys that are far more complex than the metanephridia of mollusks.
-Vertebrate kidneys contain millions of nephrons, each of which is capable of filtering and reabsorbing fluids.
+And vertebrate kidneys contain millions of nephrons, each of which is capable of filtering and reabsorbing fluids.
 This complex structure allows vertebrates to efficiently regulate their internal environment and excrete a wide range of waste products.

 Clinical and Environmental Significance